trunkmaster/nextspace/Packaging/Sources/README.md

 $ ./9_build_Applications.sh
 ```

-## Installing default profile and configuration
+## Installing default profile and configuration and Post-Install

 If you omit running `setup_user_home.sh` script at installation time, configartion files available at /etc/skel directory.